 The total pension liability was determined by an actuarial valuation as of the valuation date, calculated based on the discount rate and actuarial assumptions below, and was then projected forward to the measurement date.
-Any significant changes during this period have been reflected as prescribed by GASB 67 and 68.
+There have been no significant changes between the valuation date and the fiscal year end.
+Any significant changes during this period must be reflected as prescibed by GASB 67 and 68.